 • When their child is being hosted

-• Being paired as a Community Friend to support a parent whose child is not being hosted who simply needs a community of support
+• Befriending a parent whose child is not being hosted who simply needs supportive people in their life.

 Some examples of how Community Friends do this: